ThibHlln/hydroeval/README.md

 ## Dependencies

-HydroEval requires the popular Python packages `numpy` and `scipy` to be installed on the Python implementation where `hydroeval` is installed.
+HydroEval requires the popular Python package `numpy` to be installed on the Python implementation where `hydroeval` is installed.

 ## Version History